TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 ## Rationale

+This TAIP is based on existing standards like JWE and JWS.
+It is designed to be decentralized and tightly tied to decentralized identifies for each party involved.
+While centralized services can actively play a part in TAP, it is never a requirement.

-- [JSON Web Encryption (JWE)](https://www.rfc-editor.org/rfc/rfc7516.html) is a widely adopted method for representing encrypted JSON structures
+- [JSON Web Encryption (JWE)][JWE] is a widely adopted method for representing encrypted JSON structures
-- [JSON Web Signature (JWS)](https://www.rfc-editor.org/rfc/rfc7515) is also widely adopted method for representing JSON structures secured with digital signatures
+- [JSON Web Signature (JWS)][JWS] is also widely adopted method for representing JSON structures secured with digital signatures
-- [DIDComm-V2.1 specification](https://identity.foundation/didcomm-messaging/spec/v2.1/) provides the semantics to enabled secure, private and decentralized messages between TAP participants.
+- [DIDComm Messaging][DIDComm] provides the semantics to enabled secure, private and decentralized messages between TAP participants.
-- [JSON-LD](https://www.w3.org/TR/json-ld) provides a well-adopted open standard for representing linked JSON structures that pairs well with the [TAP](https://tap.rspv) decentralized messaging standard.
+- [JSON-LD] provides a well-adopted open standard for representing linked JSON structures that pairs well with the [TAP](https://tap.rspv) decentralized messaging standard.

 ## Test Cases